Tuesday, 26 August 2014

 © Karen Tiller

-A newspaper story in The Mail, printed on the 8th of August 1881 refers to the building of the Gaol, but also the first female prisoner to be imprisoned there:
+A story published in The Mail on 8 August 1881 refers to the building of the gaol and also mentions the first female prisoners to be imprisoned there:

-On 8 August 1881, two months to the day after it had been opened, Gladstone Gaol received its first female prisoners.
-Sometime before 1879 Charles Mann, MP for the district, was asked by the residents what he could do for the town.
-He asked them if they would like a gaol and two years later Gladstone Gaol, said by one writer to have a gloomy solidity, was opened.
-Mr Pollett from the Redruth Gaol at Burra was appointed head keeper and the gaol had accommodation for 60 male and female prisoners.
-It appears that it rarely had a full complement and the only ‘lifer’ was a cat called Lady Jane Grey.
+On 8 August 1881, two months to the day after it had opened, Gladstone Gaol received its first female prisoners.
+Sometime before 1879, Charles Mann, MP for the district, was asked by local residents what he could do for the town.
+He asked them whether they would like a gaol, and two years later, Gladstone Gaol—described by one writer as having "a gloomy solidity"—was opened.

 Sunset Through The Bars